 sei300 | undergraduate

-This undergraduate-level course is 6 weeks This course is available as part of a degree or certificate program.
-To enroll, speak with an Enrollment Representative.
+This undergraduate-level course is 6 weeks To enroll, speak with an Enrollment Representative.

 topic title goes here

 - Explain the process for determining EL program eligibility and other services.

 - Identify standard accommodations for assessment available to EL students.

 - Differentiate between types of assessments (e.g., diagnostic, formative, and summative).

 - Analyze assessment data to track student status, progress, and to differentiate instruction.